Chart Color Schemes

 Kariong's population is slightly younger than the national pattern

-Kariong's median age is 36 years, nearly matching Greater Sydney's average of 37 years.
-This is modestly below the Australian median age of 38 years.
+Kariong's median age at 36 years is nearly matching Greater Sydney's average of 37, both being modestly under Australia's median age of 38.
 Compared to Greater Sydney, Kariong has a higher proportion of residents aged 5-14 (14.6%) but fewer residents aged 25-34 (12.0%).
-Between the 2021 Census and now, the population aged 65-74 has increased from 6.4% to 7.8%.
-Conversely, the population aged 45-54 has decreased from 14.9% to 14.0%.
-By 2041, demographic modeling suggests Kariong's age profile will change significantly.
+Between the 2021 Census and now, the population share of those aged 65-74 has grown from 6.4% to 7.8%, while the share of those aged 45-54 has declined from 14.9% to 14.0%.
+By 2041, demographic modeling suggests Kariong's age profile will significantly evolve.
 The 75-84 cohort is projected to grow by 120%, adding 272 residents to reach 500.
-Residents aged 65 and above are expected to drive all population growth, highlighting demographic aging trends.
-Meanwhile, the populations aged 25-34 and 0-4 are projected to decline.
+Residents aged 65 and above will drive all population growth, highlighting trends of demographic aging.
+Conversely, the cohorts aged 25-34 and 0-4 are expected to experience population declines.